-- Page Level Bounce Rate: Total number of bounces on a single session a definite period over the aggregate visits (first pageview hit) of that session within the same period.
+- Page-Level Bounce Rate: Total number of bounces on a single session a definite period over the aggregate visits (first pageview hit) of that session within the same period.

-- Site Wide Bounce Rate: the cumulative number of bounces on every page in the site with a specific timespan divided by the aggregate of visits on every page in the website during a specific period.
+- Site-Wide Bounce Rate: the cumulative number of bounces on every page in the site with a specific time span divided by the aggregate of visits on every page in the website during a specific period.

-The calculations point out two things: When a visitor accessed your website’s homepage and exited the page without executing any action, it warrants to be categorised as 100% bounce for that session.
+The calculations point out two things: When a visitor accessed your website’s homepage and exited the page without executing any action, it warrants to be categorized as 100% bounce for that session.
 And, when a user accessed the third or the fourth page of your website, the bounce rate will be 0%.

 The analyses help put bounce rate into context on a detailed level.

 The Significance of Traffic Sources to Bounce Rate

 The source of traffic can have a significant effect on your bounce rates.